hexagon-geo-surv/json/docs/mkdocs/docs/api/basic_json/operator+=.md

 ## Iterator invalidation

-For all cases where an element is added to an array, a reallocation can happen, in which case all iterators (including the [`end()`](end.md) iterator) and all references to the elements are invalidated.
+For all cases where an element is added to an **array**, a reallocation can happen, in which case all iterators (including the [`end()`](end.md) iterator) and all references to the elements are invalidated.
 Otherwise, only the [`end()`](end.md) iterator is invalidated.

+For [`ordered_json`](../ordered_json.md), also adding an element to an **object** can yield a reallocation which again invalidates all iterators and all references.

 ## Parameters